8ᵗʰ International Symposium on ARSACS

 Dr. Massimo Pandolfo

-Department of Neurology and Neurosurgery McGill University
+Department of Neurology and Neurosurgery, McGill University

-Neurology.
+Before coming to the Department of Neurology and Neurosurgery at McGill University in 2021, Dr. Massimo Pandolfo was Chief of Neurology at Erasme Hospital and Professor of Neurology at the Université Libre de Bruxelles (ULB), where he was also Director of the Laboratory of Experimental Neurology.
 His research interests focus on neurogenetics.
 An international collaboration led by Dr. Pandolfo was the first to identify the Friedreich’s ataxia (FRDA) gene in 1996.
 He has since contributed to the study of the molecular pathogenesis of the disease, to the development of therapeutics, and to its clinical characterization.

-He has been the coordinator of the European Friedreich’s Ataxia Consortium for Translational Studies (EFACTS) and is currently on the Board of Directors of the Ataxia Charlevoix-Saguenay Foundation.
 In addition, he has contributed to the study of several monogenic epilepsies and participated in genetic studies on common epilepsies and on epilepsy pharmacogenetics.
 He was also involved in genetic studies on brain degeneration with iron accumulation, paroxysmal non-kinesogenic dyskinesia, aceruloplasminemia, and on the predisposition to stroke.

-Dr. Stephen Strack
+Dr. Stefan Strack

-Professor and Vice Chair of the Department of Neuroscience and Pharmacology University of Iowa
+Professor and Vice Chair of the Department of Neuroscience and Pharmacology, University of Iowa

 Born and raised in Germany, Dr. Stefan Strack is Professor and Vice Chair of the Department of Neuroscience and Pharmacology at the University of Iowa.
 His team develops new mouse models and leverages existing ones to find treatments for neurological disorders.
 His recent preclinical work on a rare neurodevelopmental disorder sparked an ongoing phase 2 clinical trial that is co-sponsored by a nonprofit foundation and the drug manufacturer.
 His team also pursues autosomal-dominant (SCA12) and – recessive ataxias (ARSACS).
 The laer work has been funded by the Canadian ARSACS foundation since 2015.
 Currently, his team is 1) creating new ARSACS mouse models, 2) repurposing drugs that are nearing FDA approval for other disorders and 3) delivering full-length Sacsin into the brain for gene therapy.